- Download our Moving to Oslo Guide (PDF)

 Expats will find plenty to see and do in Oslo.
 It's one of the safest cities in the world, and whether they choose to do a bit of sightseeing, absorb some of the surrounding natural beauty, or indulge in the café culture, they can count on a pleasant experience.

 Sightseeing in Oslo is entertaining and convenient.
-Expats will likely still have energy at the end of the day to enjoy a dinner at a nice restaurant or party with friends.
-Most attractions are closed on Mondays and hours can vary depending on the season, so it is best to check before making plans.
+Expats will likely still have energy at the end of the day to enjoy dinner at a nice restaurant or party with friends.
+Most attractions are closed on Mondays, and hours can vary depending on the season, so it is best to check before making plans.

 One of the main attractions in Oslo, Holmenkollen is the city's famous ski jump complex.
 It can be reached by taking the metro and walking up the hill.
 The view is amazing from the top, which is also where skiers take the plunge.
 It is also a symbolic monument to Norway's unconditional love for winter sports and houses the world's oldest ski museum.

 Henrik Ibsen was one of Norway's most famous writers.
 The beauty and the eloquence of his plays have inspired some people to learn Norwegian just to be able to grasp their essence.
 This museum devoted to his life is intimate and fun, and visitors can also take a guided tour of the apartment where he used to live.

 Home to the famous painting The Scream, the Munch Museum is a firm favourite.
 Regular exhibitions are held that explain facets and periods of Edvard Munch's work.
 Opening hours vary according to the time of year, and the museum is closed on Mondays.